Easy Virtue (2008 film): Plot

 Veronica and her hunting party discover John and Larita having sex in an outbuilding.
 Larita becomes increasingly isolated and demoralized by her mother-in-law's derision, verbal attacks and dirty tricks.
 Apart from Jim, Larita's only friends are the servants, whom she treats better than Veronica does.
 Larita retreats to Jim's workshop to work on his motorcycle.
 Still troubled from having lost all his men in the Great War, Jim has lost interest in the estate.
 Any love between him and his wife has long since disappeared.
 The Whittakers have fallen on hard times.
 John loses his independence and seems immature as he is drawn into family life.
-John's affection for Larita seems to be waning, as he complains about his wife to Sarah, who finds his overture inappropriate.
+John's affection for Larita seems to be waning, as he complains about his wife to Sarah, who finds his behavior inappropriate.

 Hilda receives a newspaper cutting from her uncle in America revealing information about Larita's first husband, an older man dying of cancer.
 Veronica and her daughters assume that Larita had married her first husband for his money, and even imply she killed him.
 John withdraws from Larita, while Jim scolds his daughters for their cruelty.
 Larita explains that she loved her first husband and helped him to die on his own terms and end his suffering.

 At Veronica's Christmas party, John refuses to dance with Larita, so Jim dances a tango with her.
 She determines to leave the marriage, and on her way out of the mansion, she apologises to Sarah for having interrupted her relationship with John.
 She hopes that Sarah will take John back.
 Veronica and her daughters confront Larita one last time, and an argument ensues in which Veronica and Larita trade barbs, and Larita advises the daughters to leave and see the world, in their own eyes, while they still can.

 Larita destroys a large statue as she leaves the house, with a heartbroken John onlooking.
 Jim goes with her in her car and Furber wishes them both well.